Lakshmi Mata Ki Aarti Lyrics in Hindi | Om Jai Lakshmi Mata Aarti with Meaning

 By addressing her as "Jag-Mata" (universal mother), the aarti recognizes Lakshmi's nurturing aspect that provides for all beings.
 Her maternal love ensures that no sincere devotee lacks the necessities of life, and her blessings extend beyond mere material wealth to include health, happiness, harmony, and spiritual growth.

-Om Jai Lakshmi Mata Aarti Lyrics
+Om Jai Lakshmi Mata Aarti Lyrics in Hindi and English

 ॐ जय लक्ष्मी माता, मैया जय लक्ष्मी माता।